Pakračka Poljana camp: Trials

 Miroslav Bajramovic, Branko Saric, Munib Suljic, Sinisa Rimac, Zoran Karlovic and Igor Mikola were arrested and tried.
 Bajramovic and Saric were found guilty of lesser crimes of extortion and abduction, while the remaining four were acquitted of all charges, citing a lack of evidence.
 The Supreme Court in 2001 quashed the verdict and ordered a retrial, this time without Karlovic.
 Four years later, all the five men were found guilty.
 The case was completed in May 2006 when the Supreme Court increased Suljic's sentence from 10 to 12 years, and quashed Mikola's verdict and ordered a retrial for extortion, upholding his four-year sentence for aiding and abetting in murder.
 The court also upheld Rimac's sentence of eight years in prison, Bajramovic's sentence of four years in prison and Saric's sentence of three years in prison.

-In 2016, Merčep was sentenced to five-and-half years by the Zagreb County Court for war crimes committed by his unit that included Pakračka Poljana.
+In 2016, Merčep was sentenced to five and a half years by the Zagreb County Court for war crimes committed by his unit that included Pakračka Poljana.
 In 2017, The Croatian Supreme Court upheld the verdict and increased his sentence to seven years.